-Although Congress has not yet enacted any appropriations bills as of mid-September, the House has passed nine out of 12 appropriations bills.
-The full Senate has not yet taken any action on appropriations for FY 2022, despite the Senate Appropriations Committee reporting out three of its bills.
+Congress has not yet enacted any appropriations bills as of early September, and the House has passed just one out of 12 FY 2024 appropriations bills.
+The Senate Appropriations Committee approved all 12 of its bills, but none have passed the full chamber.
+The major dispute remains over topline funding levels, with the House preferring to fund the government at FY 2022 levels and the Senate opting for the levels agreed to in the FRA.
 The House and Senate would have to agree on and pass the same versions of the bills before they are presented to the President for his signature.
-Congress is expected to consider a continuing resolution that would extend funding, largely at current levels, to allow more time to complete appropriations.
-For more about the status of specific appropriations bills, see Appropriations Watch: FY 2022.
+Congress is expected to consider a CR that would extend funding, largely at current levels, to allow more time to complete appropriations.
+For more about the status of specific appropriations bills, see Appropriations Watch: FY 2024.